-Photoshop Layer Styles are non-destructive effects, such as shadows, glows, and bevels, that change the appearance of a layer’s contents.
-The effects are added by using an easy-to-use interface of mostly sliders, and checkboxes.
+Photoshop Layer Styles are non-destructive effects, such as shadows, glows, and bevels that change the appearance of a layer’s contents.
+The effects are added by using an easy-to-use interface of mostly sliders and checkboxes.

 The one exception will be the final part with Smart Objects and Camera RAW.
 But that is just a refinement to the final effect.

 This tutorial will focus on a technique that allows you to create intricate text effects by stacking multiple text layers with Layer Styles on top of each other.

 Spider-Man Text Effect Font

 The font used in this tutorial is Good Times from Adobe Typekit.
 You can download it for free if you subscribe to the full version of the Creative Cloud.

-If you don’t have the Creative Cloud, then you can use any other font that you like.
+If you don’t have the Creative Cloud, you can use any other font you like.
 The font is not that important.

 Drag The Slider To See Before & After